Posts Tagged ‘Vica Amuchastegui’|

 The church — built during the same era Tonantzintla — is named after its original village, Acatepec, which means “hill of reeds” in Nahuatl, and the patron saint of the new church, St. Francis.
 Sadly, on December 31, 1939, a fire destroyed its original interior, which featured carved cedar altars and gold-covered stucco details.

 Some 15 years before the disaster, an engineer named Alberto Pani made a series of books called Churches of Mexico, which depicted 17th- and 18th-century churches to demonstrate the architectural richness of the country.
 To present them in the best way possible, he worked with one of the nation’s top photographers, Guillermo Kahlo.
 (If the last name sounds familiar, it’s because he was Frida’s father.
 Yes, that Frida!)
 Based on these pictures, the interior of San Francisco Acatepec was largely reconstructed in 1941, and, although it is nowhere as complete as the original, it’s still stunning — and well worth checking out. —Vica Amuchastegui

-Both churches are accessible by taxi and bus, including the Cholula Tranvia route.
-Tours depart from the zócalo of San Pedro Cholula, Tuesdays through Sundays, every 75 minutes starting at noon, and the zócalo of Puebla at 10:50 a.m. the same days.
-Adult tickets: 58 to 90 pesos.
+Both churches are accessible by taxi and bus, including the Cholula Tranvia, which departs from the zócalo of Puebla at 11 a.m., Tuesday through Sunday.
+(Adult tickets: 100 pesos.)
 The churches are open to the public every day from 10 a.m. to 1 p.m. and from 3 p.m. to 5 p.m.